anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 trusted by the recipient.
 Normally, the recipient is the Pledge and the signer is the MASA.
 In the Voucher Request, the signer is the Pledge, or the Registrar.
-Within this document, the signer is assumed to be the MASA.

 Note that Section 5.1 of {{RFC5652}} includes a discussion about how to validate a CMS object, which is really a